eSuperliga Official Competition Rules

 - 6.4.2 If it remains a draw following the conclusion of extra time, the match will conclude in a penalty shoot-out in order to determine a winner of that exact match.

-VII.
-Play Order for Games (Best of Two Matches)
+7: Play Order for Games

 - 7.1 After entry of stage, the play order of the game will be determined by a coin toss.